Bin-Huang/NodeSpider/README.md

 # Features
 - Simple and flexible
-- automatically convert body to UTF8 if necessary(as an option), never worry about encoding anymore
+- Funny selector you must like it, just like jQ
-- support server-side jQuery(as an option)
+- automatically convert response body to UTF8 if necessary(as an option), never worry about encoding anymore
 - save data extracted from web page more easily
 - easy to check and filter existed urls in queue.
 - retry task easily and reliably